Neural-Navigators1710/Nerual-Navigators/README.md

 -   Always **start in the lot** and **tune parking** carefully; these are **high-value, deterministic** points.

-> See docs/scoring_scenarios.md for scenario tables and examples.

 * * * * *